Automated customs declarations: optimize your international trade in 2025

 - Prepares customs declarations: Formatting according to regulatory requirements

-- Checks conformity: Final check before submission
+- Verify compliance: Final check before submission

 - Submit electronically: Secure transmission to customs authorities